 - Tennis Elbow - did you know this is frequently caused by repetitive use of a computer keyboard and mouse

-- Asthma - osteopaths don't treat asthma; however, sufferers can benefit from osteopathic treatment to relieve musculoskeletal-related symptoms, such pain and muscle tightness that may assist with easier breathing and movement
+- Asthma - osteopaths don't treat asthma; however, sufferers can benefit from osteopathic treatment to relieve musculoskeletal-related symptoms, such as pain and muscle tightness that may assist with easier breathing and movement

 - RSI - repetitive strain injuries may be prevented or helped with regular osteopathic treatment and advice